HAWK SENSOR SERIES

 Monitored surfaces: Any static surfaces such as concrete, metal, soil, standing or slow moving water, ice, etc., where the distance between the sensor and the surface remains relatively constant.

-Detectable hydrocarbons: TinyHawk can detect a wide range of liquid hydrocarbons from crude oil to refined intermediates and heavy, midweight, and light finished products including fuel oils, lubricants, heating oils, hydraulic oils, diesel, jet fuels, avgas, naphtha, and gasoline.
+Detectable hydrocarbons: TinyHawk can detect a wide range of liquid hydrocarbons from crude oil to refined intermediates and light, midweight, and heavy finished products including fuel oils, lubricants, heating oils, hydraulic oils, diesel, jet fuels, avgas, naphtha, and gasoline.

 Light source: LED